Best Women’s Hiking Shoes of 2025/26

 What we didn’t like: “Clouds” in the sole wear down faster than other designs

 The On Cloudhorizon Waterproof hiking shoes are as stylish as they are comfortable, making them perfect for those who seek that extra level of cushion while still wanting a versatile shoe that transitions easily from city streets to light trails.
-They’re built using the same principles and many of the same materials as other On running shoes we've liked, including the On Cloudsurfer, On Cloudeclipse and the On Cloudmonster
+They’re built using the same principles and many of the same materials as other On shoes we've liked, including the On Cloudrock Low Waterproof hiking shoes, and the On Cloudsurfer, On Cloudeclipse, and On Cloudmonster trail running shoes.

 With a sleek design and the brand’s signature “cloud” technology, these shoes offer a soft, slightly bouncy feel that absorbs impact and provides a smooth rolling stride that takes the strain out of daily walks or casual hikes.
 Fully waterproof and breathable, they’re built to keep feet dry and comfortable, even when the rainy season kicks in.
 They’ve also doubled as our trail runners a time or two.